mdepx/nrf9160/README.md

+# nRF9160

-# nRF9160 is an ARM Cortex M33 SiP (system in package) with LTE modem.
+Nordicsemi nRF9160 is an ARM Cortex M33 SiP (system in package) with LTE modem.

 Connect UART pins as follows: